MrZLeo/orca/README.md

 to get new version QEMU.

-and if you are using fedora, you can use
+And if you are using fedora, you can use

 ```bash
 $ sudo dnf install qemu